 Improved systems would not only support her daughter’s health, but could have changed the shooter’s life.

 “I look at her friend, this young boy who brought a gun to school, and I ask myself, ‘what happened?
 When did this child’s social-emotional development get off track?
 How can we better understand how he ended up in that classroom with a gun changing the lives of so many children in our community?’
 And for me, the answers start in early childhood and the solutions start in our early childhood and family systems.”

 Robust systems that share knowledge and share data.
 Systems that offer a multigenerational approach to children’s health.
 Systems that strengthen families by sharing resources and supports so that less children end up in a classroom firing a gun.
 These are the systems Colleen is passionate about developing.

-“I think about our Parenting Through Pediatrics project, which plans to brings these interventions right into the pediatrician’s office,” she says.
+“I think about our Pediatrics Supporting Parents project, which plans to brings these interventions right into the pediatrician’s office,” she says.
 “Social-emotional development, parental mental health and the relationship between parents and children—all these essential needs can be addressed during the well child visits that happen in those early years of life.”

 By focusing on these critical pieces, we can help change the tide for children who may be in jeopardy.
 Find out more about what we’re doing to improve children’s health outcomes here.

 One Step Closer to the National Norm of Infant Safe Sleep and Breastfeeding